ian-fisher-developer/qt-qml/README.md

 2. Adjustable Table

-   IN PROGRESS: A QML table view displays data from a C++ table model, with controls for the table size.
+   A QML table view displays data from a C++ table model, with controls for the number of rows and columns.

 ## Configuration